NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP1/Index.page.md

 ### Overview

-This page provides guidance for implementing the Booking and Referral Standard (BaRS) specifically for the NHS 111 (telephony) to Emergency Department (ED, also known as Accident and Emergency or A&E) and Urgent Treatment Centre (UTC) use cases.
+This page provides guidance for implementing the Booking and Referral Standard (BaRS) specifically for the use cases listed above.
 It should be used alongside the {{pagelink:design-core, text:BaRS Core implementation guide}} and Payload Definitions when developing to the standard.

 ### Data model endorsements